mbkers/ship-trajectory-prediction/README.md

 6. Filter subsequences by motion pattern:
    - The subsequences are filtered according to whether they intersect a set of Polygonal Geographical Areas (PGAs) (Capobianco et al., [2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be thought of as a form of clustering.
 7. Sliding window:
    - A sliding window technique is applied to the subsequences.
 Specifically, for each subsequence an input window and a response window of equal size are created.
-The windows are then progressively shifted by a predefined time step.
+The windows are then progressively shifted by a specified time step.
 An illustrative example of this process is provided below:

      <img src="/assets/images/sliding_window.png" width="500"> <!-- ![Sliding window example.](/assets/images/sliding_window.png) -->

 8. Prepare training, validation and test data splits:
-   - The input and response features are selected. <!-- Currently, `lat` and `lon` are selected from the available features which includes `lat`, `lon`, `speed_implied`, `bearing_implied`, `lat_diff`, `lon_diff`, `speed_implied_diff` and `bearing_implied_diff`. -->
+   - The input and response features are selected.
+Currently, `lat_diff` and `lon_diff` are selected from the available features. <!-- which includes `lat`, `lon`, `speed_implied`, `bearing_implied`, `lat_diff`, `lon_diff`, `speed_implied_diff` and `bearing_implied_diff`. -->
    - The data is partitioned into training (80%), validation (10%) and test (10%) sets.
    - Additionally, the data is rescaled to the range [-1,1].
-9. Save data
+9. Save data variables

 Secondly, run the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) which creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention.
 The encoder-decoder network architecture is detailed in the [Model details](#model-details) section.